lleger/elixir-school/lessons/advanced/metaprogramming.md

 ### Macro Hygiene

-How macros interact with the caller's context when expanded is known as macro hygiene.
+Macro hygiene describes how macros interact with the caller's context when expanded.
 By default macros in Elixir are hygienic and will not conflict with our context:

 ```elixir
 defmodule Example do